Package 'inspectdf'

 inspect_cor(starwars, with_col = "mass")

-# Paired dataframe summary
+# Paired data frame summary

 inspect_cor(starwars, starwars[1:10, ])